Comparing Medicare Supplement Plans: Medicare Supplement Plan F vs Plan G vs Plan N

-- Part B Deductible: Medicare Part B does not cover your medical insurance costs until you meet the deductible amount ($185 per year for 2019).
+- Part B Deductible: Medicare Part B does not cover your medical insurance costs until you meet the deductible amount ($226 per year for 2023).
 These costs come from some of the more expensive hospital services, such as procedures like surgery or chemotherapy, or preventive services like screenings and doctor visits.
 Plan F covers the cost of your Part B deductible.

 - Emergency Care for Foreign Travel: While Original Medicare covers some qualifying foreign emergency care, Plan F covers 80% of the costs for qualifying care that you receive outside of the U.S.

 Additionally, Plan F offers a high-deductible plan.
-With this option, you must pay for any Medicare-covered costs up to the deductible amount of $2,300.
+With this option, you must pay for any Medicare-covered costs up to the deductible amount of $2,700.
 The plan will not cover any costs until this amount is reached.

-What Does Medigap Plan G Cover?
+What Does Medicare Supplement Plan G Cover?

 If coverage for the Part B deductible is not a crucial aspect to you in a supplement plan, then Plan G may be a good choice.
-This would especially be true for you if the available Plan F options are at least $15 more expensive per month (the cost of the Part B deductible) than the Plan G option.
+This would especially be true for you if the available Plan F options are at least $18 more expensive per month (the cost of the Part B deductible) than the Plan G option.

 What Does Medigap Plan N Cover?

-Plan N offers the same coverage as Plan G, in that it also does not cover the Medicare Part B deductible like Plan F does.
+Plan N offers the same coverage as Plan G in that it also does not cover the Medicare Part B deductible like Plan F does.
 However, it differs from Plan G by not covering Medicare Part B excess charges.
 As mentioned above, you can incur Part B excess charges when your health care provider does not accept Medicare assignment.

-So, when comparing Plan N to Plan F, Plan N has the same coverage except that it does not cover the Medicare Part B deductible or Medicare Part B excess charges.
+So, when comparing Plan N to Plan F, Plan N has the same coverage, except that it does not cover the Medicare Part B deductible or Medicare Part B excess charges.
 Plan N also covers the Medicare Part A deductible at 50% compared to the 100% coverage of Plan F.

 Because it lacks some of the coverage of Plan F, Plan N is typically a less expensive plan.
 It may be a worthwhile option for those who would prefer paying less for their premium but with the potential for more out-of-pocket medical expenses.
 Also, if you are in good health with minimal trips to the doctor, Plan N may be a good choice.